What Is Floor Planning?

 But how can you avoid them if you don’t know about them?

 Here are three floor planning mistakes that you should know about so you can avoid them.
-As a side note, if you have made one of these mistakes, it’s never too later to correct them.
+As a side note, if you have made one of these mistakes, it’s never too late to correct them.

 We've mentioned the importance of data a few times on this page.
 But that doesn’t mean that we shouldn’t repeat it.
 That’s especially true if you consider that the most common mistake is that retailers don’t use data to build their floor plans.

-Since we’ve already mentioned what you can do data, we’re not going to go into it again.
+Since we’ve already mentioned what you can do with data, we’re not going to go into it again.
 Instead, we’re going to look at the data that you need to build a practical floor plan.

 That’s because you can’t use any old retail data.
 You need data that considers your Product, Period, Fact, and Market.
 Along with that, you need to know the physical size of your store as well as your retail fixture dimensions.
 With this information at hand, you’ll be able to determine not only your store layout but also your maximum selling space.